How Old Is Too Old for Plastic Surgery?

 • Symptoms: Do you exhibit excessive signs of aging that only a surgical knife can repair?
 There are many different options available, from mild tweaks to complete facelifts.
 You might want to tackle your concerns surgically if your primary concern is deep lines and sagging jowls.

 • Elasticity: How flexible and malleable is your skin?
-That matters because it’s an indication of how successful your procedure might be, especially if you want to undergo a facelift.
+That matters because it’s an indication of how successful your cosmetic procedure might be, especially if you want to undergo a facelift.
 As you age, your skin naturally experiences loss of volume, along with collagen and elasticity.
 The more that you have remaining, the greater the chances that your procedure will deliver the results you want.

 • History: What’s your plastic surgery history like?
 If you’ve only had a few BOTOX or fillers injected here and there and are no longer satisfied with the end result, chances are you won’t find what you’re looking for in a skin cream.
 Provided you’re in good physical health, a surgeon may view you as a viable candidate.